 Most core mining engineering vacancies tend to be based overseas, most commonly in Europe, South America, Australia and Africa, although there are UK-based opportunities in areas such as:

 Typical employers include:

-- mining companies, which require mining engineers to assess the value and productivity of potential sites, develop new mine sites and to manage operations once they are functioning;
+- mining companies - assessing the value and productivity of potential sites, developing new mine sites and managing operations once they are functioning

-- mining finance and consultancy companies, which employ mining engineers to cost and assess the feasibility of new mining ventures and advise on new mineral extraction projects;
+- mining finance and consultancy companies - costing and assessing the feasibility of new mining ventures and advising on new mineral extraction projects

-- environmental consultancies, which employ mining engineers to provide information on surface and underground developments that will affect the environment, such as the reclamation of disused industrial sites;
+- environmental consultancies - employing mining engineers to provide information on surface and underground developments that will affect the environment, such as the reclamation of disused industrial sites

-- major manufacturing and construction companies, which employ mining engineers to manage operations.
+- major manufacturing and construction companies - managing operations.

 Look for job vacancies at: